userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * Login into Horizon dashboard using the credentials below:
 	* username: `adminXXX`
 	* password: `cisco.123`
-* On the left pane, go to: "Admin"/"Overview"
+* On the left pane, go to Admin -> Overview
 	* Observe VCPUs, RAM, etc. resource usage.
-* On the left pane, go to: "Admin"/"Compute"/"Hypervisors"
+* On the left pane, go to: Admin -> Compute -> Hypervisors
 	* On the "Hypervisor" tab, observe total and used resources.
 	* On the "Compute host" tab, observe "Status" of different hosts.